To ensure that each child in Leeds and Grenville attends school well nourished and ready to learn.

 SNPs are governed by committees (CPC) made up of community members representing, education, local business, local government, parents and public health.
 In South Eastern Ontario the SNPs are part of a larger alliance and are members of an Advisory Committee that coordinates the work of all SNPs in the region.

 N4K supports SNP in the following schools and community organizations in Leeds and Grenville:

-Athens DHS, Benson PS, Brockville CI, Centennial ’67 PS, Commonwealth PS, Front of Yonge PS, Gananoque SS, Linklater PS, Lyn PS, Maynard PS, Meadowview PS, Merrickville PS, North Grenville DHS, Oxford on Rideau PS, Pineview PS, Prince of Wales PS, Rideau Centennial PS, Rideau DHS, Rideau Vista PS, South Branch PS, South Crosby PS, South Edwardsburg PS, South Grenville DHS, Sweet’s Corner PS, Thousand Islands ES, Thousand Islands SS, Vanier PS, Wellington ES, Westminster PS, Wolford PS, T.R.
-Leger Alternative Sites
+Athens DHS, Brockville CI, Centennial ’67 PS, Commonwealth PS, Front of Yonge PS, Gananoque SS, Kemptville PS, Linklater PS, Lombardy PS, Lyn PS, Maynard PS, Meadowview PS, Merrickville PS, North Grenville DHS, Oxford on Rideau PS, Pineview PS, Rideau DHS, Rideau Vista PS, South Branch PS, South Edwardsburg PS, South Grenville DHS, Sweet’s Corner PS, Thousand Islands ES, Thousand Islands SS, Vanier PS, Wellington ES, Westminster PS, T.R.
+Leger Alternative Sites.

 Conseil des écoles catholiques du Centre-Est